SomeoddpilotInc/Someoddpilot-Coding-Style/php.md

 DO try to follow this standard.
 It might feel backward, but it provides a stop gap for mistakenly modifying a variable.

+#### Enqueuing

+The jury is out on enqueuing.
+Its a great practice as a baseline, but interferes with AMD.
+Frequently loaded libraries (jQuery) which are modified by plugins (what a terrible practice), should still be enqueued.
+An AMD shim should be used in place.

+#### Templating

+Templates should have no variables in their scope.
+Instead, encapsulate logic in a function.

+Template parts should always be separated out into a separate template part for reuse in other templates.

+#### Plugins

+Plugins should only be used for large, extensive features that are difficult to program and are not available in the Wordpress core.
+Plugins should also have extensive documentation and a great track record.

+Modifying table columns, adding custom post types, and other modifications can all be done through the Wordpress core and should not require a plugin.

+Use a plugin's functions, actions, and filters over admin UI controls.
+Database settings and their controls can get warped, deleted, updated, etc. and are hard to source control and document.

+##### [Advanced Custom Fields][acf]

+Custom meta fields for posts, taxonomies, and options.

+Custom fields should always be exported out before production.

+##### [Gravity Forms][gf]

+Contact forms creation and submission handler.

+There are a number of extensions for user registration, Mailchimp signup, Paypal integration.

+##### [WPML][wpml]

+Multilingual content manager.

+This is not a plugin for managing hard coded translations.
+That should be handled by Wordpress' core __ functions.

+There are some problems with this plugin, so it should be used with caution.

+##### [W3 Total Cache][w3cache]

+Caching.

+A little too much for the average user, and tends to confuse users.
+We're looking to replace this.

+##### [JSON API][jsonapi]

+RESTful API for accessing posts and taxonomies.

  [pearStandards]: http://pear.php.net/manual/en/standards.php
  [psr2Exp]: http://www.php-fig.org/psr/psr-2/
  [phpCS]: http://pear.php.net/package/PHP_CodeSniffer/